depressed-pho/bedrock-ui-tweaks/README.md

   screen.
 Its style is way too inconsistent with other buttons and is very distracting.
 The pack also removes "New!" and "Sale!"  icons attached to it.
+* Remove the "Marketplace" button from the pause screen.
+There is absolutely no reason why a player would want to buy products while they're pausing.
 * Reorder the server list so that manually added servers come first.
+When a player manually adds a server to the list, they do so because they want to join it.
+Pushing additional servers down the scroll is therefore nonsensical.

 ## Download